 If the lender thinks your business loan is low risk, you'll be offered a lower interest rate.
 If they think your loan is high risk, you'll be offered a higher interest rate.

 The advertised APR that you see before you apply is the rate offered to at least 51% of applicants.
 That means almost half of those offered that business loan might be offered higher loan rates than what's advertised.

-The average business loan rates on unsecured term loans in our comparison can be seen in the table on this page.
+The average business loan rates on unsecured term loans in the comparison can be seen in the table on this page.

-Remember that the interest rates on other kinds of business funding explained in this comparison can differ a lot.
+Remember that the interest rates on other kinds of business funding can differ a lot.
 So don't forget to do your research when you're looking for the best business loan rates for you.

 A business loan isn't the only way of securing finance for your business.
 Other options include:

 Some business credit cards come with deals for 0% interest on purchases for a set period.
 Others offer rewards like air miles or cashback.
 A business credit card is good for day-to-day transactions and expenses, plus several members of staff can have a card.
 But remember that they're not great for long-term borrowing.
 Most charge a high interest rate once the introduction period ends.
 Find out more about business credit cards here.